 - Pepperoncini Brine - Just a splash brightens the whole pot

 No slicing or searing needed.
-Just layer it and lock the lid.
+Just layer it and lock the lid and pressure cook on high for about 60 minutes.

 Step-by-Step Breakdown